TeachMeInc/swag-api-construct2-dev/README.md

-# swag-api-connect2-plugin
+# swag-api-construct2-plugin
-Repository for the SWAG API Connect2 Plugin
+Development repository for the SWAG API Connect2 Plugin